Overview and key figures

 With subscription services, a user pays a fixed amount per month for access to a large selection of games (such as Apple Arcade or Playstation Plus) or to one specific game (such as World of Warcraft) (Wijman 2019).
 In 2020, international research showed that 35 percent of gamers used at least one subscription service (Jaeger et al. 2020); the share of such subscription services in the total turnover of the gaming industry was then

-Microtransactions are also a widely used revenue model: this concerns purchases that you make within a (often free) game, such as cosmetic upgrades or loot boxes.
-Loot boxes in particular have been in the news a lot.
-The player often pays for these digital grab bags with real money, without knowing whether they get something valuable or worthless.
-The Netherlands and Belgium were one of the first countries in the world to actively take action against loot boxes and this is now also receiving attention at European level (Bright 2022, Batchelor 2023b).
+Microtransactions are also a widely used revenue model: this concerns purchases made within a (often free) game, such as cosmetic upgrades or loot boxes.
+Loot boxes, in particular, have been frequently in the news.
+Players often pay for these digital grab bags with real money, without knowing whether they will receive something valuable or worthless.
+Consequently, the Netherlands and Belgium were among the first countries in the world to take active action against loot boxes, and this issue is now receiving attention at the European level as well (Bright 2022a, Batchelor 2023).

 By no longer basing a game on a one-time purchase, but on selling features within the game, the way games are designed changes.
 The focus is no longer on encouraging the consumer to buy the game, but on encouraging the consumer to keep coming back to the game – so-called player retention.
 Because the more the consumer plays, the more profit can be made – through advertising or selling additional features (Capello et al. 2024).

-The gaming industry is a creative industry that is driven by technological developments.
-In recent decades, these developments have determined how, where and with whom we play games: from linear games with a fixed scenario to open-world games in which players determine their own path, and from gaming together on a console to online gaming with thousands of others.
-Two technologies that are determining the further development of the gaming industry are Virtual Reality (VR) and Artificial Intelligence (AI).
+The gaming industry is a creative industry driven primarily by technological developments.
+Over the past decades, these developments have determined how, where, and with whom we play games: from linear games with a fixed scenario to open-world games in which players determine their own path, and from gaming together on a console to online gaming with thousands of others.
+Two technologies that are defining the further development of the gaming industry are Virtual Reality (VR) and Artificial Intelligence (AI).

 Virtual Reality